The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Red Apple And Yellow Apple (signed) is estimated to be worth between £13,000 and £19,000.
-This woodcut print, created in 1983, has shown consistent value growth, with an average annual growth rate of 5%.
-This is a rare artwork, with an auction history of five total sales since its entry to the market in October 2014.
-In the last 12 months, there have been no sales, however, in the last five years, the hammer price has ranged from £10,157 in September 2021 to £13,618 in April 2021.
+The value of Roy Lichtenstein's Red Apple And Yellow Apple (signed) from 1983 is estimated to be worth between £10,500 and £15,000.
+This woodcut artwork has shown consistent value growth, with an average annual growth rate of 3%.
+This work has an auction history of five sales since its entry to the market on 21st October 2014.
+In the past five years, the hammer price has ranged from £10,157 in September 2021 to £13,618 in April 2021.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis